GPII/common-terms-registry/express/api/ctr.md

         ```

 ## PUT /api/record
-Creates a new change set by comparing the record submitted to an existing record.
+Update an existing record.
 If an author is supplied, gives them credit, otherwise the current user is listed as the author.
-Until a change set is approved by reviewers, only the author and reviewers can see the proposed changes.
+Partial records are allowed, but at a minimum you must provide a uniqueId and at least one other field.
+If a partial record is submitted, only the supplied fields will be updated.
+To clear the value for a field, you must explicitly pass "null" as the value.
+Returns the updated record.

 + Request (application/json}